 After a speeding ticket, minor violation or at-fault accident, you enroll in the program and agree to have your driving monitored for a few months.
 In return, your driving mistake doesn’t count against you during the current policy term.

-After the evaluation period, which is typically four months, you’re given a “driving safety score,” based on the number of unsafe driving moves made per mile.
+After the evaluation period, typically four months, you’re given a “driving safety score” based on the number of unsafe driving moves made per mile.
 Those include speeding, quick starts, hard stops and driving between midnight and 4 a.m.
 Safeco then will let you know the results.

 California Car Insurance Rates by ZIP CodeEnter ZIP for average rate.
 Then enter Age, Gender and Coverage Level for customized rate.